mkhelif/mkhelif.github.io/_includes/_cern.md

 * ##### Atlassian Bamboo
   To build our applications we are using Atlassian _Bamboo_.
-  Very similar to Jenkins, I was maintaining and updating the build plans depending on the environment change: migration to Java 8, development of new applications based on different frameworks (_Grails_, _Spring Boot_, _Android_), retirement of old applications.
+  Very similar to Jenkins, I was maintaining and updating the build plans depending on the environment change: migration to Java 8, development of new applications based on different frameworks (_Grails_, _Spring Boot_, _Android_, _ANT_, _Maven_), retirement of old applications.

 * ##### Atlassian Fisheye
   As part of our software development life cycle, prior to deploy any changes to the codebase, peer reviews were mandatory.
   Using Atlassian _Fisheye_ at least two other developers had to review the code.
-  This not only greatly improved the code quality, but also allowed the simplify knowledge transfer.
+  This not only greatly improved the code quality, but also allowed the simplify knowledge transfer among all the developers.

 * ##### Selenium Grid
   I was managing the entire _Selenium_ grid, from its setup to its maintenance using _OpenStack_ to manage the nodes of the cluster.